-Step 1: warm up for 4-5 minutes.
+- Step 1: Warm-up for 4-5 minutes.

-Step 3: Rest for 30-seconds.
+- Step 3: Rest for 30-seconds.

-Step 1: warm up for 4-5 minutes.
+- Step 1: Warm-up for 4-5 minutes.

-Step 2: Change the Incline setting to 5%.
+- Step 2: Change the Incline setting to 5%.

-Step 3: Sprint for 30 seconds and rest for 90 seconds.
+- Step 3: Sprint for 30 seconds and rest for 90 seconds.

-Hill sprinting can be quite intense for everyone, start with only 4-5 rounds and you can make the progression in terms of speed and number of rounds.
+Start with only 4-5 rounds and you can make the progression in terms of incline, speed, and the number of rounds.

-Step 1: Warm up for 4-5 minutes.
+- Step 1: Warm up for 4-5 minutes.

-Step 2: Find your best speed you can sustain for 20 seconds.
+- Step 2: Find your best speed you can sustain for 20 seconds.

-Step 3: Sprint for 20 seconds and rest for 40 seconds.
+- Step 3: Sprint for 20 seconds and rest for 10 seconds.

 Tabata workout can seriously torch up your stubborn fat.
-It’s a versatile workout that can we followed to strengthen different body parts, you can include Tabata interval training within Pushups (20-second pushup and 40-second rest), burpees(20-second pushup and 40-second rest), squats(20-second pushup and 40-second rest).
+It’s a versatile workout that can we followed to strengthen different body parts, you can include Tabata interval training within Pushups (20-second pushup and 10-second rest), squats(20-second squats and 10-second rest).

 It’s a highly versatile 4-minute workout that can be done anytime and anywhere.